What makes a food of love?

-The FDA not just dismisses the belief but also in fact warns consumers against natural aphrodisiacs.
-The organization maintains that no over-the-counter product works to treat problems with sexual function.
+The FDA not just dismisses the existence of aphrodisiac foods but also warns consumers against natural aphrodisiacs.
+The organization maintains that no over-the-counter product, including food, works to benefit sexual function.
 Of course, the FDA is trying to protect consumers from products like the manufactured packets labeled “Spanish Fly.”
 You know the kind, sold at the checkout counters of seedy convenience stores.
 But it also tends to define aphrodisiacs rather narrowly as only those products directly improving sexual hormone levels.
-If you look at aphrodisiacs in history, you’ll see there’s more to the link between food and sex.
+If you look at aphrodisiacs in history, you’ll see there’s so much more to the link between food and sex.

 A groundbreaking discovery

-It’s true that, until recent years, no controlled studies discovered any food that could make sexual hormones multiply like jackrabbits.
-However, a study completed in 2005 by a group of Italian and American scientists inadvertently discovered that a rare amino acid raised sexual hormone levels in rats.
+It’s true that until recent years, no controlled studies discovered any food that could make sexual hormones multiply like jackrabbits.
+However, a study completed in 2005 by a group of Italian and American scientists changed things.
+This study inadvertently discovered that rare amino acids raised sexual hormone levels in rats.
 The study was investigating the amino acids of a Mediterranean variety of mussels.
 And the sexual health discovery was simply a sideline of the group’s true goals.
 So, unfortunately, no follow-up studies have endeavored to harness the Viagra-like potential of mussels and the other bivalves, (including oysters and clams), which contain this miracle amino.
 But I think it’s safe to say that this accidental discovery, without a doubt, shoot a few holes in the FDA’s story.

 Immediate aphrodisiac impact